Canada Pardon & Record Suspension

 Record Suspension Refusals & Good Conduct

-Your Pardon or Record Suspension will be denied if charges are pending, you are under investigation, or you are not eligible to apply.
+Your application will be denied if charges are pending, you are under investigation, or you are not eligible to apply.
 You may fail to meet the good conduct criteria if, since last convicted, you:

 - have been under criminal investigation (even if found not guilty or charges were withdrawn, dismissed, or stayed);